Barcelona Map, Barcelona Guide & Tourist Information, Spain

 You can get off the bus to walk around the attraction and catch a later one to continue your journey.

-Ruta Norte-Roja.
+Ruta Norte Roja.
 The Red route North

-Ruta Sur-Azur.
+Ruta Sur Azur.
 The Blue route South

 Barcelona Taxis